eureka-network/DiscussionTrees/docs/worldbuilding.md

 While some types of questions become specific to the content of the text body, we propose that initial grounding questions are more generic.

-Specifically we find that it is first important to build up references.
+Specifically we find that it is first important to build up references and relations between segments of text.
-While text is sequential, the referred to context is often not the immediately preceding one, or even in the same document.
+While text is sequential, the referred-to context is often not the immediately preceding one, or even in the same document.
 By building up a representation of where and how different segments of the text body are related, we can already build a graph that allows us retrieve relevant context, or cluster and summarize